What does liability insurance cover for e-cigarette retailers and manufacturers?

-These devices allow smokers to get their fix without producing any smoke, which makes them a workable alternative for public places where smoking isn’t allowed.
+These devices satisfy smokers without producing any smoke, which makes them a workable alternative for public places where smoking isn’t allowed.
 Unsurprisingly, enterprising manufacturers and retailers are scrambling to meet the increasing demand.
-As with the adoption of any new product, of course, the question arises: What kind of liability insurance do e-cigarette manufacturers and retailers need to protect their businesses?

 Here’s an overview of what to look for in your liability insurance policy.

 Essential liability insurance for e-cigarette manufacturers and retailers